If only cats really had nine lives!

 Keeping your cat indoors to prevent it from contracting viruses that can harm its immunity is also an effective strategy in preventing cancer.

 Finally, sterilization at a young age helps prevent mammary gland cancer in females.

-A battle against cancer is a daunting challenge.
+In closing, we all know that a battle against cancer is a daunting challenge.
 You are not alone in this ordeal.
 We and your veterinary team are here to support both you and your kitty.

 Don’t give up hope if your cat is in this situation, many animals surprise us with their extreme resilience.

 And who knows, maybe your cat really does have nine lives!